TraceMachina/nativelink/local-remote-execution/README.md

 ```

 The `generate-toolchains` command creates an OCI image from a nix `stdenv` and
-generates toolchain configs from it.
-The resulting [generated C++ toolchains](
+generates toolchains.
+The resulting [generated C++ toolchains](./generated/cc/BUILD)
-./generated/cc/BUILD) have all tools pinned to specific derivations in
+have all tools pinned to specific derivations in `/nix/store/*`.
+These paths
-`/nix/store/*`.
-These paths mirror the ones that you fetched when entering the
+mirror the ones that you fetched when entering the flake development
-flake development environment, i.e. the tools in the container and in you local
+environment, that is, the tools in the container and in you local environment
-environment are the same.
+are the same.

-You can now build targets with the generated toolchain configs:
+You can now build targets with the generated toolchains:

 ```
 bazel run --config=lre //local-remote-execution/examples:hello_lre